Radiation hormesis: Effects of slightly increased radiation level

 In long-term study of Chernobyl disaster liquidators was found that: "During current research paradoxically longer telomeres were found among persons, who have received heavier long-term irradiation." and "Mortality due to oncologic diseases was lower than in general population in all age groups that may reflect efficient health care of this group."
 Though in conclusion interim results were ignored and conclusion followed LNT hypothesis: "The signs of premature aging were found in Chernobyl disaster clean-up workers; moreover, aging process developed in heavier form and at younger age in humans, who underwent greater exposure to ionizing radiation."

-A study of survivors of the Hirsohima atomic bomb explosion yielded similar results.
+A study of survivors of the Hiroshima atomic bomb explosion yielded similar results.

 Effects of sunlight exposure

 In an Australian study which analyzed the association between solar UV exposure and DNA damage, the results indicated that although the frequency of cells with chromosome breakage increased with increasing sun exposure, the misrepair of DNA strand breaks decreased as sun exposure was heightened.